nexayq/webcam_cursor/README.md

 Mainly intended for people with disabilities to use the computer

-Made with love for my neighbour Biljana
+Made with love for my neighbour Bilja

 # Screenshots
 <p align="center">